xsf3190/oracle-to-github-backup/README.md

 end;
 /
 ```
-Where "pck_backup.daily_job" is a procedure that prepares and calls "pck_backup.github_backup"
+Where "pck_backup.daily_backup" is a package procedure that prepares and calls "pck_backup.github_backup" passing an auto-generated complex password